What Are the Consequences of Bringing or Receiving Contraband in Jail?

 Just because an inmate is already in jail does not mean he or she does not have the same legal rights as any other American, free or not.
 After pressing contraband in jail charges, the prosecution has the burden of proving that the crime occurred.
 To prove that its allegations are correct, the state must prove beyond a reasonable doubt that two elements exist:

-1. The defendant introduced illicit items into a prison facility, gave contraband to an inmate, knowingly was in possession of said contraband, attempted to take or give contraband or did take contraband while in a detention facility; and
+- The defendant introduced illicit items into a prison facility, gave contraband to an inmate, knowingly had said contraband, attempted to take or give contraband or did take contraband while in a detention facility; and

-2. The defendant introduced the contraband in a discrete way, such as through approved channels.
+- The defendant discretely introduced the contraband, such as through approved channels.

-If you face contraband in jail charges, and if the prosecution can prove that these elements exist, it is imperative that you contact a criminal defense lawyer who can help you draft a viable defense.
+If you face contraband in jail charges, and if the prosecution can prove that these elements exist, you must contact a criminal defense lawyer who can help you draft a viable defense.

 Possible Defenses to Contraband in Jail Charges